Ang3lino/bitso/README.md

 docker exec -it bitso-webserver-1 bash  # get inside the container sh entrypoint.sh  # prepare enviroment for ingestion

-# optional, you can trigger the dag via CLI
+pytest test/test_batch_dag.py # test batch and connection airflow dags trigger daily_batch # optional, you can trigger the dag via CLI
-airflow dags trigger daily_batch
 ```

 The generated files will be in `bucket/batch_output`.
+We expect to have all CSV unzipped in `bucket/samples` mounted volume.